furkleindustries/accelerator-core/README.md

   * The [Permutation](/src/components/Permutation/Permutation.md) component, which randomly shuffles the collection passed as children, and allows picking a slice of the contents.
 * `passagesBundle`:
   * `IPassage`, an interface detailing the properties of the passage object, which is the default export of all passage files.
-  * `IPassageProps`, an interface detailing the properties passed to the `contents` property of the passage object, assuming `contents` is a React component.
+  * `IPassageProps`, an interface detailing the properties passed to the `content` property of the passage object, assuming `content` is a React component.
 * `builtInStyles`, an CSS modules object containing the classes and IDs defined in the passage's base stylesheet (located at [/src/passages/passage.scss]).
 This could be automatically used/injected, but I intend on making it as easy as possible to do without default styling.
 This may change in the future.
 * `tagsBundle`:
   * `BuiltInTags`, an enum which expresses the tags already configured for use by the Accelerator runtime.